profullstack/flog-std/timers/README.md

-*This is API is a stub and not implemented yet.*
+*This API is a stub and not implemented yet.*

 # Timers API